GCOOS/erddap2agol/README.md

 ### ERDDAP2AGOL v0.6: Major update!

-## Roadmap
-The ERDDAP2AGOL tool is under active development.
-Stable features are indicated by the readme and version number.
-Currently, at version 0.4, NRT add is considered stable.
-To be notified when the tool is ready for use. <br />

 **Subscribe to the GCOOS newsletter for updates.** <br />

-## What to expect
-* Your ERDDAP data will be available in three product levels.
+## Who is this for?
+This tool was principally designed for data managers who wish to expand the utility and accessibility of their ERDDAP services.
+To use the data maintenance capabilities (NRT or Weekly updates), you must be an administrator of your ArcGIS Online orginization.
+That said, anyone can run this tool to create ERDDAP data on their ArcGIS Online account!
+With an easy to use command line user interface and a ready made ArcGIS Online notebook, virtually no programming experience is necessary! <br />

+**Please note that this program, if you ask it to, will obediently consume all your ArcGIS Online credits.** <br />

+## Major Features
+- Manage your ERDDAP data on ArcGIS Online at a variety of time-scales or data types!
 - NRT: 7 day moving window, Level 1.
 (Available now!)
-- Glider DAC Menu: Create multiline HFLs from the Glider DAC ERDDAP (Available now!)
+- Glider DAC Line Segments: Create multiline HFLs from the Glider DAC ERDDAP (Available now!)
 - Historical: Updated weekly, contains all data, Level 2.
-(WIP)
+(Coming Soon!)
 - QC Historical: QC Flags, low quality records removed, Level 3.
 (WIP) <br />

-* Multiple install options.
+- Multiple install options (Updating README on program functionality soon!).
-- Install directly from an AGOL notebook.
+- Install directly into an AGOL notebook.
 - Build AGOL environment locally. <br />

 ## Core Modules
-### Das_client.py
-The first point of contact with an ERDDAP server. <br />
-The server response is converted from DAS to JSON and stored in-client. <br />
-Time functions to assess data currency.  <br />
-Relevant attributes to be encoded in the request url are identified. <br />

-### ERDDAP_client.py
+### erddap_wrangler.py
 Contains the ERDDAPHandler class.<br />
 Different ERDDAP Servers exist as objects of the ERDDAPHandler class. <br />
 Class methods relate to generating request URLS and handling response content.<br />

+### data_wrangler.py
+Contains the DataWrangler class. <br />
+This class is responsible for receiving and processing the ERDDAP datasets.<br />

-### AGO_wrapper.py
+### ago_wrangler.py
 Responsible for connecting the client to AGOL and interfacing with the ArcGIS Python API. <br />
-Attributes of the DAS JSON file are used to construct the item_properties dictionary. <br />
+Attributes of the NC Global section of the DAS are used to construct the item_properties dictionary. <br />
 A feature service is created and populated with the dataset returned by the ERDDAP_Client URL. <br />

-## Additional Functionality

--Add ERDDAP data to ArcGIS Online with just an ERDDAP DatasetID  <br />
--ERDDAP2AGOL uses information contained within the metadata of the DAS (Data Attribute Structure) to fully populate AGOL item fields (Coming soon). <br />
--Ensure visibility of updates with update logs <br />
--Use state change or database log query to identify items for update<br />

 ### Attributions
 Update / Overwrite Feature Service v2.1.4 <br />